Night photography can be exceptionally frustrating. Especially when you don’t know what you’re doing.

 Think before you shoot.
 Decide exactly what you’re shooting and whether you want grain, a deep DoF, or light trails.
 You’ll be able to work out the settings for yourself from there.

-Go with the settings that work for you after a bit of experimentation.
+Do some test shots and go with the settings that work for you after a bit of experimentation.

 Step 3 – Tripod vs. Handheld